alikurmus/bbh_penning_nature/README.md

 Run `Nature_BBH_Merger_Plots.ipynb`.
 Output figures are written to the working directory.

 ### Verify installation and dependencies:
 Run `Nature_Sample_Simulation_Data_Set_Plotting.ipynb`.
-The full data set is available at https://drive.google.com/file/d/1r1oxAGBFeMseN_Fsc2dWuNcp-Iiw9khP/view?usp=sharing.
+The full data set mentioned on the notebook is available at https://drive.google.com/file/d/1r1oxAGBFeMseN_Fsc2dWuNcp-Iiw9khP/view?usp=sharing.
+The small dataset is available in the repository.

 ### Optional reproduction instructions:
 Running all three notebooks sequentially reproduces all quantitative results shown in the manuscript.